What is Additive Identity?

 Therefore, a + 0 = 0 + a = a

-However, additive identity cannot be associated to natural numbers, since 0 is not considered as a natural number.
+However, additive identity cannot be associated with natural numbers, since 0 is not considered a natural number.
 Natural numbers start from 1.

 Let us see some examples to understand additive identity.